infa16/php-owm-widget/README.md

 set the city you want to get the weather-report from.

 You can use the module with or without the css-file.

-## License
-This software is free software and carries a MIT license.